praF02/anevicon/README.md

             A count of packets per displaying test summaries.
 It is highly recommended to not set a too small value (say, 6). [default: 300] -l, --packet-length <POSITIVE-INTEGER>
             A count of bytes included in a random-generated packet.
-The default value is 32768.
+You cannot use this option and the `--send-file` together.
+The default is 32768.
     -p, --packets-count <POSITIVE-INTEGER>
             A count of packets for sending.
 When this limit is reached, then the program will exit.
 See also the `--test-duration` option. [default: